We are in a battle ground of ideas and we are in a war over narrative power.

 Raven’s biggest takeaways from college are: keep working at what you are doing at a safe and steady pace, and of course, be up front, honest, and quickly communicative.

-Film has made me the person I always wanted to be; confident, perseverant, and conscientious.
+“Film has made me the person I always wanted to be; confident, perseverant, and conscientious.
 It taught me how to convey my ideas, motivate people, and trust others that such a collaborative art form requires.
-I went from rarely putting out ideas to friends, to pitching ideas to clients.
+I went from rarely putting ideas out to friends, to pitching ideas to clients.
 Seeing myself accomplish feats that seemed only for those I thought of as betters has lifted my self-worth immensely.
-Even better is seeing the relief and delight in friends after we all put 110% and sleepless nights into a film because we all love bringing stories to life and the journey that bonds us together while making the production happen.
+Even better is seeing the relief and delight in friends after we all put 110% and sleepless nights into a film because we all love bringing stories to life, and the journey that bonds us together while making the production happen.”

 Through their connections at Santa Fe University, Raven snagged a volunteer position at the Sundance Directors’ Lab during the summer of 2017 where they were assistant to the production supervisor.
 They worked as a juicer and grip during most of their time at the lab, with some substitute script supervising.
 It was a fantastic networking opportunity and familial environment they hope to experience in the rest of their career.

-Raven has been working to make student voices and concerns heard during the closure of SFUAD, in both activism and documentary work after seeing the frustration and fear in fellow students when the school’s possible closure was first announced.
+Raven worked to make student voices and concerns heard during the closure of SFUAD, in both activism and documentary work after seeing the frustration and fear in fellow students when the school’s possible closure was first announced.
 Simply documenting led to concern about lack of communication leading to the formation of a collective, becoming the middleman for students to get the latest news and sharing information with one another via a Facebook group.
 The activism Raven has engaged in has helped teach them about the process and the commitment that truly goes into a cause.